SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/Seg3DViewer/ViewerPanels/2DSliceViewer.md

      - Modify brightness and contrast.
 Vertical is contrast, horizontal is brightness.

    * - scroll up/down
-     - Move up/down a slice Note: using Shift maybe needed while using some tools (like paint brush)
+     - Move up/down a slice.
+Note: using Shift maybe needed while using some tools (like paint brush)

    * - CMD/CTRL+right button
      - Move slices in other planes to intersect at cursor.
 Viewers must have the picking icon enabled.